Chasey History, Family Crest & Coats of Arms

 The founding heritage of the Chasey family is in the Anglo-Saxon culture that once dominated in Britain.
 The name Chasey comes from when one of the family worked as a person who dominated as an exceptional huntsman which was derived from the Old English word chase which means to hunt.

 The surname Chasey was first found in Hampshire where one of the first records of the family was William Chase who was Mayor of Winchester in 1464.

-Important Dates for the Chasey family
+Early History of the Chasey family

 This web page shows only a small excerpt of our Chasey research.
 Another 98 words (7 lines of text) covering the years 1327 and 1393 are included under the topic Early Chasey History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Chasey has been spelled many different ways, including Chase, Chases, Chasey, Chace, Chaces, Chacey, Chaise, Chaises and many more.

 Early Notables of the Chasey family (pre 1700)